 What’s it?
 A sandy stretch of shoreline with rugged outcrops and wild waves on the Cape Peninsula.
 Not so nice to lounge on or swim in, but it makes for a wonderful stroll along the coast.
 The primary attraction is the wild African penguin colony.

 Why should you go?
 Aren’t you listening?
 The penguins are there.
 They’re waddling, they’re swimming, they’re squawking at each other, they smell a little funny.
-And they are in their hundreds here.
+And they are in their hundreds here and taking a tour near them is one of the top things to do in Cape Town today.

 5. Isle of Robben